Daniel Brockington

 Social & Behavioural Sciences

-I completed my PhD at UCL with Kathy Homewood in 1998, a post doc with Bill Adams at Cambridge and then a short lectureship at Oxford, before moving to Manchester (the Global Development Institute) in 2005.
+I completed my PhD at UCL with Kathy Homewood in 1998, a post doc with Bill Adams at the University of Cambridge and then a short lectureship at the University of Oxford, before moving to a lectureship in the University of Manchester (at the Global Development Institute) in 2005.
 I was awarded a personal chair there in 2012.
-In 2015 I moved to the University of Sheffield as Director of the Sheffield Institute of International Development (now IGSD).
-I joined ICTA at UAB 2022.
+In 2015 I moved to the University of Sheffield as Director of the Sheffield Institute of International Development.
+I joined ICTA-UAB 2022.

 I much enjoy anthropological research which involves living with rural communities for one to two years.
-I´ve been fortunate to undertake three such periods in Tanzania in the course of my career.
+I´ve been fortunate to undertake three such periods in Tanzania.
 I also enjoy writing children´s books.
-I am a member of the Tanzanian Writers´ Forum and am completing a trilogy for upper middle grade readers that will be published in 2023 by African Professional Education Network, in Dar es Salaam.
-I love walking and cycling and checking the wind conditions to see if the conditions are right for kite-surfing.
+I am a member of the Tanzanian Writers´ Forum and have completed a trilogy for upper middle grade readers that is 2/3 published by African Professional Education Network, in Dar es Salaam.
+I love family walks and the occasional kite-surfing.

 Research interests